 Students with Disabilities

-Accommodations are determined by trained Services for Students with Disabilities staff through your documentation of a disability and an interview process.
+Accommodations are determined by trained Disability Access Center staff through your documentation of a disability and an interview process.
 UW-Platteville provides reasonable accommodations that are individualized and based on the nature of the disability and academic environment.
 The purpose of academic accommodations is not to ensure success, but to provide access and equal opportunity.

 - Accessing your online courses and campus resources such as Karrmann Library